Studying at PhD level

 Sources of funding

-Main sources of financial support for PhD study in Modern Languages and European Studies are:
+Main sources of financial support for PhD study in Languages and Cultures are:

 - Arts and Humanities Research Council (AHRC)